deepguider/deattention_with_stml_for_vpr/README.md

 ### Reproducing the paper

-Below Table are the result as compared to the baseline with existing attention model for the visual place recognition task with a Pittsburgh dataset:
+Below Table is a benchmark comparing the baseline model including our de-attention and other existing attention models for the visual place recognition task with a Pittsburgh dataset:

 You can reproduce the results by following the instruction using two bash scripts in the Test section (See the Test section at the end of the page for details on how to run it).